OWASP/SecureCodingDojo/trainingportal/static/lessons/cryptoBreaker/crypto_vignere.md

      `ABCD` becomes `ACEG`

 ##### Weakness
-The Vignere was considered unbreakable for almost 200 years until the discovery of a method called Kasiski examination.
+The Vigenère was considered unbreakable for almost 200 years until the discovery of a method called Kasiski examination.

 This method takes advantage of the fact that for a large block of text with a fixed length key, common words tend to repeat.